FusionAuth/fusionauth-site/site/_posts/2020-04-27-asp-dot-net-blog-post.md

 ## Next steps

 In the next blog post we're going to extend this example just a little further.
-We'll enable PKCE and add a custom claim using a [FusionAuth lambda](https://fusionauth.io/docs/v1/tech/lambdas/).
+We'll add add a user to a role and add a custom claim using a [FusionAuth lambda](https://fusionauth.io/docs/v1/tech/lambdas/).

 If you want to explore this example further, you could add more pages, both protected and not.
-You could also add users to roles and protect certain content based on the user role.
+You could also retrieve user information via an API call and displaying their first name.